Sid3024/Chess-AI/README.md

 ## Training
 The model was trained for a total of 720k steps (6 epochs).
-The learning rate was manually decreased every 2 epochs, from 4e-4 to 1e-4 to 3e-5.
-It was also further decreased by a factor of 10 for the parameters of the output head.
+The batch size was 1024 and the learning rate was manually decreased every 2 epochs, from 4e-4 to 1e-4 to 3e-5.
+The learning rate was also further decreased by a factor of 10 for the parameters of the output head.